Last modified on August 21, 2023

 Configure Logging Services

-We have guides that give examples on how to configure logging with various services:
+For examples on how to configure logging with various services, see our guides:

 - Logging Scenario - Send Local Logs to CloudWatch